tungs888/tungs888-2024-Tech-REMIXed-Wearable-Vape-quitting-coach/README.md

 Worn as a pendant on a necklace or bracelet (if a loop attachment point is included on the side).

-If the visual appeal of a wearable vapes detector tag is not popular among teens, the final product could be further refined based on user feedback and technical feasibility.
-The Vape senor can shrink to a dongle plug in cell phone, or a pen with BLE Bluetooth (which help overcome habit of holding electronic cigarette in hand)

 The design aims to be discreet yet stylish.
 The small size ensures it can be worn comfortably without being too noticeable.
 The material choices and optional design elements create a modern and sophisticated look that complements most styles.

+If the visual appeal of a wearable vapes detector tag is not popular among teens, the final product could be further refined based on user feedback and technical feasibility.
+The Vape senor can shrink to a ring, a dongle, or a pen with BLE Bluetooth (which replace feeling touch electronic cigarette in hand)